wardi/open-source-talk/open-source.rst

 Reporting issues
 ----------------

-* include your irc conversation
+* include your IRC conversation
 * provide code that fails
 * explain everything you tried
 * make it look nice